 Little is known about the fate of most vehicles, the author suspects that if they were not destroyed during the Second World War, it is very likely that they were scrapped in the following years.

-The currently only known surviving object is a drive unit that is now located in Frankfurt.
+The currently only known surviving object is a drive unit that is now located in Hamburg in a corporate archive.

-This is a list of vehicles which were part of this project.
+This is a list of vehicles that were part of this project.

 build on a Buick model 60 sedan in 1930, destroyed in an airraid during WW2.